zilliztech/attu/README.md

 kubectl apply -f https://raw.githubusercontent.com/zilliztech/attu/main/attu-k8s-deploy.yaml
 ```

 Make sure that the Attu pod can access the Milvus service.
-After starting the container.
 In the example provided this connects directly to `my-release-milvus:19530`.
 Change this based on the Milvus service name.
 A more flexible way to achieve this would be to introduce a `ConfigMap`.
 See this [example]("https://raw.githubusercontent.com/zilliztech/attu/main/examples/attu-k8s-deploy-ConfigMap.yaml") for details.

 #### Parameters for Docker CLI